-EDU 201 Teaching the Bible
+EDU 201 Teaching the Bible 3 hrs Prerequisite: None

 Fulfilling the Great Commissions requires effective communication of Biblical truth.
 This course is designed to assist students in the communication of Biblical truth effectively in differing contexts and among different age groups.
 This course has a very practical focus and incorporates teaching techniques different from preaching.